mausworks/pidget/src/Pidget.AspNet/README.md

 ## Usage

-Exceptions thrown inside the application are automatically captured and sent to Sentry.
+After set-up, exceptions thrown inside the application are automatically captured and sent to Sentry.

 ### Setup